Salman F Rahman: Controversies

-In 2007, a leaked diplomatic cable from the United States ambassador to Bangladesh alleged that Salman was one of the largest bank loan defaulters in Bangladesh.
+In 2007, a leaked diplomatic cable from the United States Ambassador to Bangladesh alleged that Rahman was one of the largest bank loan defaulters in Bangladesh.

-On 4 February 2007, Salman was arrested on charges of crime and corruption in 11 cases during the 2006-08 Bangladeshi political crisis.
+On 4 February 2007, Rahman was arrested on charges of crime and corruption in 11 cases during the 2006-2008 Bangladeshi political crisis.
 On 20 August 2008, the High Court of Bangladesh granted him bail in a bank forgery case.

-During the 2010-11 share market scam, a probe led by banker Khondkar Ibrahim Khaled implicated Salman in the scandal.
+During the 2010-11 share market scam, a probe led by banker Khondkar Ibrahim Khaled implicated Rahman in the scandal.
 However, in March 2015, Salman and his elder brother were acquitted, and the cases were dismissed after final hearings.

-As of August 2024, companies associated with Salman owe around crore to four public and three private banks in Bangladesh.
+As of August 2024, companies associated with Rahman owe around crore to four public and three private banks in Bangladesh.
 According to the Centre for Policy Dialogue, several commercial banks in Bangladesh are now "clinically dead" due to embezzlement of bank capital attributed to Rahman.

 Arrest

-Initially, Salman was reported to have fled to India with Sheikh Hasina and Sheikh Rehana following Hasina's resignation on 5 August 2024.
-However, on 13 August, Salman was arrested at Sadarghat along with Anisul Huq, the former Minister for Law, Justice and Parliamentary Affairs, while attempting to flee by boat.
+Initially, Rahman was reported to have fled to India with Sheikh Hasina and Sheikh Rehana following Hasina's resignation on 5 August 2024.
+However, on 13 August, Rahman was arrested at Sadarghat along with Anisul Huq, the former Minister for Law, Justice and Parliamentary Affairs, while attempting to flee by boat.
 They were charged as instigators in the murder cases related to the deaths of a student and a hawker during the quota reform protest on 16 July at Dhaka College.
 On 6 November, he was brought before the Dhaka Metropolitan Court in connection with a further murder case filed in the Mirpur Model Thana.